3gstudent/Inject-dll-by-APC/README.md

 ###  CreateRemoteThread.cpp

-Use CreateRemoteThread to inject dll,usually used under XP
+Use CreateRemoteThread to inject dll,usually used under WinXP